 How should advertisers use hyperlocal advertising?

-Consider these top-level hyperlocal advertising applications:
+Consider these top-level hyperlocal marketing applications:

 - Restaurants: Serve ads to users within 2-5 miles of your address.
 Pinpoint the key times of day people make food decisions.
 For example, surround users from 4-9pm to influence dinner time decisions.

 - CPG (Consumer Packaged Goods): Surround your distribution points with targeted ads.
 For example, Ralphs serves ads that target Ralphs shoppers; people who have been seen at Ralphs in the last week based on their device ID location.
 Share coupons to collect email addresses and capture other user data.

 - Spirits: Surround key U.S. nightlife areas.
 Serve ads to over-21 users who visit bars/clubs between 9pm and 2am on Thursdays, Fridays and Saturdays.

 - Traditional Sports Advertisers: If sports advertising is part of your media mix, add a hyperlocal component.
 For example, you can target Dodgers fans by serving digital ads to users at Dodger Stadium during games.This strategy applies to professional sports, college sports, and live entertainment events (such as concerts).